Party Supplies and Ideas

 Wedding Anniversary Party Table Ideas

 Imprinted napkins: Add a personalized message and a giant 50th to beverage and luncheon napkins.
-Match the color of the napkins to your selected theme.

 Centerpieces: Cut out large numbers or draw them on shiny gold paper.
-Surround the numbers with fresh flowers or silk flowers.
+Surround the numbers with fresh or silk flowers.

 Table Ensemble: If your event isn't too formal, use paper or plastic plates etc. This will make clean up a snap.
-Plus, the color of the tableware can work with your theme.
-Metallic silver and gold plates are wonderful for 50th and 25th Anniversaries.

 Wedding Anniversary Party Activities

-Start (or continue) a tradition of retelling the wedding story.
+Start/continue a tradition of retelling the wedding story.
 Have the guests of honor include as many details as possible.
 Story telling is a traditional way to pass on information from one to another and it keeps the memory alive.
 If there are several generations, have each tell the story from their own viewpoint.
 What important details and funny things did Grandpa see at the wedding?
 Ask the same questions to the siblings of the bride and groom because each personal will have a different, yet colorful perspective.

 Here are some other activities for the celebration: